Overview of Fujitsu Business Continuity Measures for COVID-19

 - Implementation of controlled return to work measures, where appropriate, which are designed to meet relevant government advice.

 - Implementing appropriate applications and measures to limit site access to enable physical distancing and support contact tracing where required including the use of QR check in codes.

 Specific considerations for data centres

-We have taken additional measures aimed at maintaining continuity of services and to protect, so far as reasonably practicable, the safety of our customers and staff at our data centres, including increased core building cleaning, best practice hygiene measures, access restrictions, cross training of staff across sites, and rescheduling of non-essential activities.
+We have taken additional measures aimed at maintaining continuity of services and to protect, so far as reasonably practicable, the safety of customer’s personnel and Fujitsu staff at our data centres, including increased core building cleaning, best practice hygiene measures, access restrictions, temperature checking, use of government QR Codes to check in, cross training of staff across sites, and rescheduling of non-essential activities.